 Assessments include written assignments, workbooks and presentations.
 The aim of the programme is to allow you to develop the skills, knowledge and confidence required to be a successful, caring and resilient health and social care practitioner

-By meeting the course-specific requirements during the Foundation Entry year this course gives students the opportunity to acquire the entry requirements needed to gain entry onto the Foundation Degree Health and Social Care at University Campus Oldham.
+By meeting the course-specific requirements during the Foundation Entry Year, this course provides students a guaranteed place on the Foundation Degree Health and Social Care (HTQ), Foundation Degree Health and Social Care Mental Health Pathway or the HNC Health Professions’ Support course at University Campus Oldham.